 Soft crates aren’t the best option for Golden Retrievers because they’re often small and easy to destroy.
 A Golden Retriever could easily chew their way out of a soft crate if they want to escape, which defeats the purpose of such a crate.

+Most of the time, you should only use soft crates for smaller dog breeds.
+They’re also far more difficult to clean than other crate types if your dog has an accident.
 Soft crates are comfortable and easily portable, but that’s not enough of a reason to buy one for a Golden Retriever.
 We recommend sticking with one of the other crate types for your dog.

 Heavy-duty crates are similar to plastic crates.
 They’re sturdy, nearly impossible to escape from, and relatively easy to clean.
 You can bring these crates with you on a plane as well – especially if you’re concerned about your dog breaking free.